 How does an air purifier work?

 Air purifiers reduce odors by continuously cycling the air in a room and filtering out both solid and gaseous substances like odors and chemical vapors.
-There are 2 main filters (with 3 functions, often called a “3-in-1” purifier) that do so: a High Efficiency Particulate Air (HEPA) filter section and a pre-filter section with activated carbon inside or specialized chemical treatment.
-A good quality air purifier like the popular GermGuardian AC4825 will move a good amount of air quickly and will reduced odors in your home.
+There are 2 main filters (with 3 functions, often called a “3-in-1” purifier) that do so: a High-Efficiency Particulate Air (HEPA) filter section and a pre-filter section with activated carbon inside or specialized chemical treatment.

 Air purifiers work by using a fan to cycle the air in a room and filter out unwanted particulates and odors too.